Preparing for an MS appointment. Everything you need to know.

 Own your MS experience

-What you’re experiencing and how you perceive it is your reality.
+What you’re experiencing and how you feel is your reality.
 Don’t ever worry about the way you’re feeling being trivial or unimportant.
 If you ever feel like you’re being misunderstood or dismissed take the time to explain that.

 After your appointment